maxgmarin/AC209a_FinalProject_EEM/index.md

 For details as to the exact metadata available for each playlist, track, artist, or album refer to the Spotify API Object Model documentation. (https://developer.spotify.com/web-api/object-model/)

-After obtaining all the above associated information stored for each playlist, the following

-Engineering predictors from the raw playlist meta data
+#### Creating predictors from the raw API data <a name="rawapi"></a>

 #### Inferring playlist genre <a name="genre"></a>
 A challenge we faced was that the spotify API did not directly provide any genre classification for their playlists.
 To overcome this we inferred a playlist’s dominant genre by looking at the artist genre’s associated with all tracks in a playlist.
 We defined a playlist’s dominant genre as the genre that was best represented across all track’s artist’s genres.
+We found the general genre of “pop” dominated the platform with more than double the # of playlists than any other genre.
 <br>
 ![TestPlot](images/Picture_2.png)
 <br>